enzonjagi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js deletes all .js files in the current working directory and its subdirectories 11-directories counts all directories and subdirectories within the current directory, excluding current and parent directories
-12-newest_files prints a sorted list of the 10 newest files in the current working directory
+12-newest_files prints a sorted list of the 10 newest files in the current working directory 13-unique prints only the unique characters of a file